CharlesNRU/updates-automation/ConfigMgr Scripts/README.md

-# SCCM Scripts
+# ConfigMgr Scripts
-These are used for SCCM servers syncing to an upstream WSUS and not directly to Microsoft.
+These are used for ConfigMgr sites syncing to an upstream WSUS and not directly to Microsoft.

 ## Invoke-AfterPatchTuesdayCheck
 When ran, it will check if the current date is within 7 days after patch tuesday.